Connect with others who understand.

 • Snoring

-• Jaw clenching and tooth grinding (bruxism) while sleeping
+• Jaw clenching and tooth grinding while sleeping

-Caffeine and alcohol can also contribute to poor sleep and sleep loss, which can lead to migraines in the morning.
+Caffeine and alcohol can also contribute to poor sleep and sleep loss, which can lead to migraine headaches in the morning.
 Drinking alcohol causes dehydration, hangover headaches, and other types of headache pain.
 If you drink caffeine in the late afternoon or evening, caffeine withdrawal in the early morning could cause a migraine attack.
-Caffeine and alcohol are known triggers for migraines at any time of the day.
+Caffeine and alcohol are known triggers for migraine at any time of the day.

 Dehydration

 Dehydration is a trigger for about one-third of people with migraine.
 You can experience dehydration while you’re asleep, which can contribute to a migraine headache — or other type of headache — in the morning.
-To prevent morning headaches due to dehydration, make sure to get the daily recommended amount of water — about two liters — every day.
+To prevent morning headaches due to dehydration, make sure to get the daily recommended amount of water — about two liters (around eight 8-ounce glasses) — every day.

 Medications